jak2030/recurse-coding-exercise/README.md

 A Python script that reads in the last N tweets of a given Twitter accounts and writes it to a format readible by the Markov trainer.

-### `/markov-trainer`
-A simple script for reading in a list of sentences and writing a new Markov model.

 ## Requirements